-The Neurology Service at Seattle Veterinary Specialists led by Sean Sanders DVM, PhD, Diplomate ACVIM (Neurology) is responsible for the diagnosis and treatment of diseases that affect the brain, spine, peripheral nerves and muscles.
+The Neurology Service at Seattle Veterinary Specialists, led by Dani Powers DVM, Diplomate ACVIM (Neurology), is responsible for the diagnosis and treatment of diseases that affect the brain, spine, peripheral nerves and muscles.
+One of the founders of SVS, Sean Sanders, DVM, PhD, Diplomate ACVIM (Neurology) provides occasional emergency support for the neurology service here at SVS.

 Common conditions that are treated include: